compada/compada.github.io/solutions/_posts/2022-10-21-Scalability-Risk.md

 ---
 date: 2022-10-21
 author: eduardo
-title: Mitigating Business Scalability Risk
+title: Mitigating Early Stage Business Scalability Risk
 description: Growth can also be viewed as a prerequisite for scaling.
 When you realize you are no longer a small team of five people, but a large business with 10-30 employees, you enter the growth stage.
 categories: business
 tags: problems business risk solutions